Updated 21st December 2017

 Our films are classified by The British Board of Film Classification (BBFC).
 We publicise film classifications in our programme, on this web site and in other publicity material.
 While we welcome children, we restrict admission according to their age as stipulated by a film's classification of U, PG, 12A, 15 or 18.
 We will not admit a child under 8.
 If we are in doubt about any child's age we will refuse entry.
 All children under 16 must be accompanied by an adult (18 or over).

-Our new season starts on 5th September 2017.
+Our new season started on 5th September 2017.
 See our film programme here.